oslabs-beta/Dockter/README.md

 _The Dockter team is dedicated to working around the clock to ensure proper maintainence and the addition of even more robust features.
 The following are coming soon:_

-> - Analysis and Container Metrics - real-time containers statistics will be available to the user on the Dockter dashboard in a visualized format with the capability to dynamically focus on logs that may require higher levels of oversight
+> - Analysis of Log Metrics - real-time log statistics will be available to the user on the Dockter dashboard in a visualized format with the capability to dynamically focus on logs that may require higher levels of oversight
 > - Container management - users will be able to remove, stop, and start containers from within the Dockter dashboard